-One question that often pops up in the minds of retailers and customers alike is whether e-commerce will takeover physical retail entirely.
-Here’s what we think.
+One question that often pops up in the minds of retailers and customers alike is whether eCommerce will take over physical retail entirely.
+Here’s our take on online vs offline retail

 Online Retail- A Dream Run